-A common question defendants ask their criminal lawyers in San Marcos is whether their case will be dropped if the victim doesn’t testify.
+A common question defendants particularly those in domestic violence cases) ask is whether their case will be dropped if the victim refuses to testify.
 This is especially true in domestic violence and sexual assault cases where the entire case may come down to one person’s account of events versus the other’s.
-The answer to this question is simply “maybe, depending on the circumstances.”
+The answer to this question is unfortunately not very clear cut and varies drastically depending on the circumstances.”

 Live Testimony Exceptions